p-valentin/AQI-ESP32-Project/README.md

 2. Under **"Network Ports,"** select **"my-aqi-monitor"**.
 3. Click the **Upload** button to send your new code over Wi-Fi.

-## File Structure

-The project is organized into a modular file structure for easy management.

 ## License
 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.